 The Rutgers Addiction Research Center is always looking for faculty candidates to enhance our research community.
 To discover more about our current active recruitment efforts, please refer to the information provided on this page.
 If you are aware of a suitable candidate for an available position, we encourage you to please reach out to RARC Director Dr. Danielle Dick, firstname.lastname@example.org.

-The Brain Health Institute and Rutgers Addiction Research Center are recruiting multiple tenured or tenure track faculty members at the Assistant/Associate/Professor level to expand our research portfolio in the areas of Basic Science; Epidemiology, Etiology, & Prevention; Treatment & Recovery; and Public Policy.
+The Brain Health Institute (BHI; brainhealthinstitute.rutgers.edu) and Rutgers Addiction Research Center (RARC; addiction.rutgers.edu) are recruiting a tenured or tenure track faculty member at the Assistant/Associate/Professor level to expand our research program in public policy implications of addiction.

 Multiple postdoctoral positions in addiction research are available across Rutgers campuses and departments.
 A collection of these opportunities can be found on our Training Opportunities page under the Postdoctoral tab.